Ibrahimogod/datenlotsen-inventory-management/README.md

 4. Run `Datenlotsen.WPF.exe` from the extracted files.

 ### Run from Source
-1. Restore dependencies:dotnet restore Datenlotsen.WPF/Datenlotsen.WPF.csproj2.
+1. Restore dependencies:dotnet restore Datenlotsen.WPF/Datenlotsen.WPF.csproj.
 Build and run:dotnet run --project Datenlotsen.WPF/Datenlotsen.WPF.csproj
 ---

 ## API Service

 ### Run Locally (without Docker)
-1. Restore dependencies:dotnet restore Datenlotsen.InventoryManagement.API/Datenlotsen.InventoryManagement.API.csproj2.
+1. Restore dependencies:dotnet restore Datenlotsen.InventoryManagement.API/Datenlotsen.InventoryManagement.API.csproj.
 Build and run:dotnet run --project Datenlotsen.InventoryManagement.API/Datenlotsen.InventoryManagement.API.csproj   The API will be available at `http://localhost:5155` by default.
 You may need to configure your connection string for PostgreSQL in your user secrets or environment variables.

 ### Run with Docker
-1. Pull the latest image from GHCR:docker pull ghcr.io/ibrahimogod/datenlotsen-inventory-management-api:latest2.
-Run the container:docker run -d -p 5155:8080 -e ASPNETCORE_ENVIRONMENT=Production ghcr.io/ibrahimogod/datenlotsen-inventory-management-api:latest> The Docker image is built and published by the `docker-publish.yml` workflow on pushes to `main` and on versioned releases.
+1. Pull the latest image from GHCR:docker pull ghcr.io/ibrahimogod/datenlotsen-inventory-management-api:latest.
+Run the container:docker run -d -p 5155:8080 -e ASPNETCORE_ENVIRONMENT=Production ghcr.io/ibrahimogod/datenlotsen-inventory-management-api:latest The Docker image is built and published by the `cd.yml` workflow on pushes to `main` with every new version tag (e.g., `v1.0.0`).

 ---